mfernandagf/fieloprp/doc/UC-PRP-0004-Change Invoice Status.md

    4. The approver selects the action to “Approve/Reject” the invoice
    5. The system goes to the configured approval process
    6. The approver rejects the invoice
-   7. The system changes the Invoice status to “Rejected”
+   7. The system changes the Invoice status to “Rejected” (action set in the approval process)
    8. The system refreshes the Invoice details page
    9. The system displays the “Reopen” button
    10. End of flow